sjp38/hackermail/USAGE.md

 sources.
 All types of the supported sources of mails are as below.

 - mailing lists.
 Name of the mailing lists on the manifest can be passed.
+- Message-Id of a mail of a thread that the user wants to list.
 - mbox files.
 Paths to the mbox files of the mails can be passed.
 - Special keyword, 'clipboard'.
 If this keyword is passed as source of mails, the command assumes users have copied mbox-format string of the mails to list